 The matching fetish blocks are cut from California buckeye burl, bonded to bases of Oklahoma red cedar.
 A total of eleven woods were used in building these birds, as I didn’t want them to be completely identical.
 Specifically, the lighter of the two, consists of buckeye bonded to Mappa burl, Yew, systemically dyed maple*, Acacia Koa, and Virginia walnut burl.
 The other includes overlays of tiger Makore, White Ash, systemically dyed maple, figured Anigre, more syst.
 Dyed maple, and Madrone burl. *The maple tree was fed harmless colored water during growth cycles, and upon harvest, the veneers had developed a rainbow coloration due to the colored water uptake.

 Inlay for this monster is extensive.
 Beginning with the mouthpiece, a beautiful 11mm dome cut Mexican boulder opal is flanked by two 4mm dome cut turquoise cabs.
 The sides of the compression chamber start with 18mm disks of box elder burl accented with crushed Mexican Limonite and Turquoise from the Sleeping Beauty mine in Globe AZ.
 The flute ties run through the flute, to avoid obstructing these designs to the compression chamber.
-The top of the sound chamber begins with a 26x28mm cab of turquoise in silver matrix, accented by pyrographics, crushed sleeping beauty turquoise, crushed Ethiopian Jasper, and a 1.2CT faceted 5.8mm African black diamond.
+The top of the sound chamber begins with a 26x28mm cab of Mojave turquoise in zinc matrix, accented by pyrographics, crushed sleeping beauty turquoise, crushed Ethiopian Jasper, and a 1.2CT faceted 5.8mm African black diamond.
 Moving to the finger holes, they’re accented with six 4mm abalone dots, and an 8mm quartz capped abalone cab.

 Taking advantage of the wider spine for this drone flute, I was able to add a 12mm abalone cab to the foot, or far end, as well as pyrographics of a stylized Thunderbird, as well as a 4.6mm Australian fire opal.